weedu34/Video-Based-Human-Action-Recognition-using-Reservoir-Computing/README.md

 - M.Sc Nikolay Lukin

-This project is based on the research study made by Antonik, Piotr which is published in [Research Papaer](https://arxiv.org/abs/2004.02545)
+This project is based on the research study made by Piotr Antonik, Nicolas Marsal, Daniel Brunner, Damien Rontani which is published in [Research Papaer](https://arxiv.org/abs/2004.02545)